Getting started

 Installation

-If you’re using Java, you would use the following dependencies from Maven Central, which correspond to the v.4.4.4 tag of the concrete-java GitHub repo: https://github.com/hltcoe/concrete-java
+If you’re using Java, you would use the following dependencies from Maven Central, which correspond to the v4.15.0 tag of the concrete-java GitHub repository:

 <dependency>